yinuo-136/chatAppBackend/README.md

 ### 6.7.
 Permissions

- * Members in a channel and DM have one of two channel permissions
+ * Members in a channel have one of two channel permissions
-   1) Owner of the channel/DM (the person who created it, and whoever else that creator adds)
+   1) Owner of the channel (the person who created it, and whoever else that creator adds)
-   2) Members of the channel/DM
+   2) Members of the channel
  * Streams users have two global permissions
    1) Owners (permission id 1), who can also modify other owners' permissions
    2) Members (permission id 2), who do not have any special permissions
 * All Streams users are members by default, except for the very first user who signs up, who is an owner

 A user's primary permissions are their global permissions.
 Then the channel permissions are layered on top.
 For example:
 * An owner of Streams has channel owner permissions in every channel they've joined.
 Despite obtaining owner permissions upon joining a channel, they do not become channel owners unless a channel owner adds them as one, meaning if they are removed as a global owner, they will no longer have those channel owner permissions.
-However, Streams owners do not have owner permissions in DMs.
-The only user with owner permissions in DMs are the original creators of each DM.
 * A member of Streams is a member in channels they are not owners of
 * A member of Streams is an owner in channels they are owners of